anubhavparas/nurse-bot/README.md

 - ROS-based  modules  (mapping,  navigation,  planner  and control)  in  C++  for  a  robot  to  guide  people  and  deliver items in an indoor hospital environment.
 - Simulations of the modules in Gazebo and RViz.
 - Overview  of  proposed  work  including  timeline,  risks, mitigations and UML diagrams.
-- GitHub repository with README.•Continuous integration and code coverage with TravisCIand Coveralls.
+- GitHub repository with README.
+- Continuous integration and code coverage with TravisCIand Coveralls.
 - Memory leaks check and profiling using Valgrind.
 - Developer-level documentation.

 ## Potential Risks and Mitigation
-- In  case  the  fast  dynamic  obstacles  are  not  detected,  wewill  put  a  constraint  that  the  dynamic  obstacles  should be stationary.
+- In case the fast dynamic obstacles are  not  detected, we will  put a constraint that the dynamic  obstacles should be stationary.
 - In case the local path planner fails for dynamic obstacles,the robot will simple wait for the obstacle to disappear.

 ## Design